Fanconi Anaemia Support Australasia

 Meet the Committee

-Barbara & Chris Hawkshaw
+Chris Hawkshaw

-Our learning curve was steep.
-In 2017 Chris and Amelia had the privilege of joining the Fanconi Anemia Research Fund (FARF) adult meeting in Atlanta, USA.
+Their learning curve was steep.
+In 2017 Chris and Amelia had the privilege of joining the Fanconi Anemia Research Fund (now Fanconi Cancer Foundation) adult meeting in Atlanta, USA.
 Barbara attended the meeting a year later in LA.
-It was a life-changing experience.
-The work FARF does in funding research and bringing scientists together is awe-inspiring.
-But it is the sense of community gathered under FARF’s banner that affected us most.
-Meeting other FA adults and kids, meeting their families and carers, sharing our different-but-similar FA journeys – this was a revelation to all of us.
+It was a life-changing experience for both of them.
+The work FARF does in funding research and bringing scientists together was awe-inspiring.
+But it was the sense of community gathered under FARF’s banner that affected them most.

-FARF and the Family offer hope.
+“FARF and the FAmily offer hope.
 We’ve learnt that hope is one of the most powerful forces in our lives.
-We would like this local support group to build on that hope.
+We would like this local support group to build on that hope.”

 Alan Howard-Jones